MSchwartz55/Comprehensible/README.md

 # Comprehensible
-An application for creating and finding flashcards for studying new languages using comprehensible input
+An application for creating and finding video flashcards for studying new languages using comprehensible input